kelvinmacharia254/react-router/README.md

             return redirect(`/resources/${id}`);
          }
     ```

+   ### Action Matching
+   - The form’s action attribute is crucial for routing.
+It must correspond to a defined route that can handle the operation.
+   - For example, if the form specifies ```action="destroy"```, there needs to be a route defined e.g., ```contact/:contactId/destroy``` that can process this action.
+   - The action route must be defined in the router and have an action function that processes the form submission.

 7. Active Link Styling
    - Active link styling is a common feature in web apps that highlights the current page in the navigation bar.
    - Allows users to know where they are on the page they are currently on.